fwcd/tree-sitter-kotlin/bindings/rust/README.md

-# Kotlin Grammar for Tree-Sitter
+# Kotlin Grammar for Tree-sitter

 This crate provides a Kotlin grammar for the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsing library.
 To use this crate, add it to the `[dependencies]` section of your `Cargo.toml` file: